Skip Navigation or Skip to Content

 • Maintain progress on team projects and Individual Leadership Development Plans

-• Allow opportunity for demand-driven content (informed by ILDP group challenges)
+• Provide opportunities for demand-driven content (informed by ILDP group challenges)

-• Present Team projects and receive feedback in final preparation for the last in person session
+• Facilitate team presentations and feedback in preparation for the final in-person session

 • Synthesize lessons learned throughout the program

-• Allow for demand-based content and activities based on cohort needs
+• Incorporate demand-based content and activities based on cohort needs

 • Prepare participants to sustain their leadership development beyond the ELDP

-• Final team presentations to esteemed panel of judges
+• Deliver final team presentations to an esteemed panel of judges

-• Lessons learned from team process and presentations
+• Reflect on lessons learned from team processes and presentations

 • Identify and commit to next steps with the ILDP